data-mechanics/course-2016-fal-proj/ggelinas/README.md

 ###Boston Crime Reports
 This data set is from the city of Boston police department that contains incident reports from August 2015 to today's date.
-For every entry in this data set it contains an inident number, offense code, offense description, district, date, street address and geographical coordinates.
+For every entry in this data set it contains an incident number, offense code, offense description, district, date, street address and geographical coordinates.
 The dat set that was collected for this analysis were from August 2015 until 18 November 2016.

 ###Boston Property Assessments
 This data set contains tax assessment of property for the year of 2016.
 Each entry in this data set contains an address, zip code, owner, mailing address, average land value, average building value, average total value, gross tax and other descriptors for the property.

-# course-2016-fal-proj-2 (ggelinas)
-Project repository for the course project in the Fall 2016 iteration of the Data Mechanics course at Boston University.

 ##Data Sets